-The Compensation Committee selects a compensation peer group in consultation with its independent compensation consultant, considering such factors as similarity in size based on total assets and market capitalization, similarity in business model and strategy, geographic footprint and other qualitative factors.
+The Compensation Committee selects a compensation peer group in consultation with its independent compensation consultant, considering such factors as similarity in size based on total assets, market capitalization and number of employees, comparability of size and nature of the loan and deposit portfolios, capital levels, similarity in business model and strategy, geographic footprint, whether a company is a key competitor, proxy advisor-defined peers and other qualitative factors.
 The Company does not seek to set compensation at a specific level relative to the peer group, but may consider compensation levels of peer group executives as one factor in its evaluation of executive compensation levels.
 The Compensation Committee further benchmarks certain incentive performance metrics against comparative peer group results and may consider compensation governance practices of peers among other factors in its evaluation of the Company's practices.